 A Certificate of Zoning Compliance must be issued for a commercial property before it can be used.
 This includes construction, reconstruction, enlargement, structural alteration or changes to the previous business use of an existing property.
 The Certificate of Zoning Compliance confirms that the property conforms to the Zoning Regulations.

-A Building Permit Application is required to start the process.
-If land is to be divided then a Subdivision Application is also required.
+If land is to be divided, then a Subdivision Application is also required.